Amy Coney Barrett: Teaching and scholarship

 In 2001, Barrett was a visiting associate professor and John M. Olin Fellow in Law at George Washington University Law School.
 In 2002, she joined the faculty of her alma mater, Notre Dame Law School.
 At Notre Dame, she taught federal courts, evidence, constitutional law, and statutory interpretation.
 In 2007, she was a visiting professor at the University of Virginia School of Law.
 Barrett was named a professor of law at Notre Dame in 2010, and from 2014 to 2017 held Notre Dame's Diane and M.O.
 Miller II Research Chair of Law.
 Her scholarship focused on constitutional law, originalism, statutory interpretation, and stare decisis.
-Her academic work has been published in the Columbia, Cornell, Virginia, Notre Dame Law Review, and Texas law reviews.
+Her academic work has been published in the Columbia, Cornell, Virginia, Notre Dame, and Texas law reviews.

 At Notre Dame, Barrett received the "Distinguished Professor of the Year" award three times.
 From 2011 to 2016, she spoke on constitutional law at Blackstone Legal Fellowship, a summer program for law school students that the Alliance Defending Freedom established to inspire a "distinctly Christian worldview in every area of law".
 While serving on the Seventh Circuit, Barrett commuted between Chicago and South Bend, continuing to teach courses on statutory interpretation and constitutional theory.

 In 2010, Chief Justice John Roberts appointed Barrett to serve on the Advisory Committee for the Federal Rules of Appellate Procedure.